Updated 25 June 2026 · 67 new leads in the last 30 days

 A summary of construction project types coming through Tendring District Council planning records recently.

-In Tendring, Extensions account for the majority of planning applications (51 of 78 in the last 30 days), with Heritages also showing consistent demand alongside New Builds.
+In Tendring, Extensions account for the majority of planning applications (49 of 75 in the last 30 days), with Garden Rooms also showing consistent demand alongside Heritages.

 Project values in Tendring tend to sit below the Essex average, but volume is consistent and competition is lower than in urban areas closer to London.